Improvements to automated flow parity with classic Common Data Service workflows

-Automated flows will, over time, replace the existing Classic Common Data Service workflows (formerly known as Dynamics 365 for Customer Engagement workflow).
-With this release, it is now possible to accomplish all scenarios that asynchronous classic Common Data Service workflows supported with automated flows.
-Several capabilities, including action support and batching support, are covered elsewhere in the release notes.
-Here's a list of the new features in automated flows:
+Over time, automated flows will replace the existing classic Common Data Service workflows (formerly known as Dynamics 365 for Customer Engagement workflow).
+With this release, it's now possible to use automated flows to accomplish most scenarios that asynchronous classic Common Data Service workflows supported.
+Several capabilities, including action support, are covered elsewhere in the release notes.

 - Call other flows: Flows can now call other flows and pass parameters to them.

 - Run As capabilities: Automated flows that are triggered by Common Data Service can run with either an account defined by the owner of the flow or with the identity of the user who performed the change that caused the trigger.

 - Resume flows from a failed action: If a flow fails on an action, makers can resume the flow from that action after they’ve repaired the error.

 - Support for on-demand and event triggers in one flow: Flows can now simultaneously be automated (triggered by events in the system) and instant (triggered on-demand).